aws-samples/awsome-distributed-training/3.test_cases/torchtune/slurm/tutorials/e2e-llama3-70b-development/README.md

 By following these steps, you ensure that the necessary model components are in place, setting the stage for subsequent tasks such as pretraining, finetuning, evaluation, and deployment.

-## 3. Full-parameter finetuning
+## 3. Continuous Pretraining

-WIP In this step, you will author Llama3 model using c4 dataset.
+In this step, you will fine-tune the Llama model.
+Specifically, the finetune process in this step is called Full-parameter finetuning, which will update all the parameters in the original model.

 ```bash
 sbatch tutorials/e2e-llama3-70b-development/pretrain.sbatch
 ```

-## 4. Lora parameter efficient finetuning
+## 4. Instruction-tuning

 In this step, you will fine-tune the LLaMA model using Low-Rank Adaptation (LoRA) with the Alpaca dataset.
 We will first cover the basic concepts and relevant configurations found in the [config file](configs/lora_finetune_distributed.yaml), followed by a detailed fine-tuning tutorial.